-1. Ensure that families know if instruction will be delivered (and how) during school closings due to weather.
+1. Ensure that families know how (and if) instruction will be delivered.

 This information must be communicated to families in their home language not only to ensure students are learning and being marked present but that they are safe ― especially since different districts are taking different approaches to this issue.

 2. Make sure families have information about school inclement weather policies in their home language.